 How will we be different?

 To build a truly "strategic" plan, the question of what makes the firm unique (in a way which is of value to the customer) is one of the most important decisions.

 Differentiation drives customers to prefer to buy what we offer over our competitors.

 According to Michael Porter, asking "how can we beat the competition?" is the wrong question.
 Instead, he proposes asking "How can we be different from our competitors?"

-Strategic nirvana is achieved when an organisation finds a gap in the market that can be filled by offering a value proposition that is significantly different from any other company, and doing so in a way that is sustainable (i.e. the competition cannot easily replicate it).
+Strategic planning nirvana is achieved when an organisation finds a gap in the market through customer research and competitor analysis that can be filled by offering a value proposition that is significantly different from any other company, and doing so in a way that is sustainable (i.e. the competition cannot easily replicate it).

 Big picture outcomes that we must achieve

 The ultimate output of strategy planning tools is a set of strategic objectives.
 It's really simple, if management achieves each objective, summed together - they will have achieved the corporate Vision (the finish line).